thompsonate/natethompson.io/_posts/2019-03-23-nstableview-drag-and-drop.md

 {% include section.html name="🍇 Drag and Drop to Reorder Rows" %}
 ---
-Currently, if you drag a cell from the right table view into the right table view, it'll create a duplicate at the position.
-Let's change that so you can reorder the cells without duplicating.
+Currently, if you drag a cell from the right table view into the right table view, it will create a duplicate.
+Let's change it so you can reorder the cells without duplicating.
+Plus, we'll make it animate a gap between the rows so it'll look really nice.

 <video autoplay loop playsinline muted src="{{ site.baseurl }}/assets/img/blog/2019-03-23-nstableview-drag-and-drop/reorder.mp4" type="video/mp4"></video>
 <br>